Point 660

 Km hiked: 37

-The next day we got up, stared at the glacier because we just couldn't get enough of it.
-We were only distracted by a cute black little arctic fox who put his little head up behind a rock.
-Only about 300 meters further down the path, we spotted Musk Oxes standing by the river staring at each other.
+The next day we got up and stared at the glacier because we just couldn't get enough of it.
+We were only distracted by a cute little black arctic fox who put his little head up behind a rock.
+Only about 300 meters further down the path, we spotted musk oxen standing by the river staring at each other.
 They are massive.
 Like truly massive, and they look like creatures straight out of Star Wars.
-We were carefully tracing them for a while until they started charging up the hill.
-That's when we realized how powerful they are, and we increased our distance to them.
-There's this unwritten rule which says you should never stand between a Musk Ox and the hill because it will always flee upwards.
+We were carefully tracking them for a while until they started charging up the hill.
+That's when we realized how powerful they are, and we increased our distance from them.
+There's this unwritten rule that says you should never stand between a musk ox and the hill because it will always flee upwards.
 So always stand downhill, never above them.
-Thought that was kind of interesting.
+I thought that was kind of interesting.

-On we went, back to Kangerlussaq.
-We spontaneously decided to hike up Sugar Load mountain, the local hill, and the view was amazing and so worth the little climb.
-Kangarlussaq is a very interesting place.
+On we went, back to Kangerlussuaq.
+We spontaneously decided to hike up Sugar Loaf mountain, the local hill, and the view was amazing and so worth the little climb.
+Kangerlussuaq is a very interesting place.
 It's an old U.S. Army base, and the airstrip is the center of the tiny town.
 There are scattered containers and houses around it, and that's pretty much it.
 The town has two bars.
 One at the airport and one on the other side of the airstrip.
-The same bar tender works at both of them, so when the first bar closes, he just heads to open the second one.
-That's how small Kangerlussaq is.
+The same bartender works at both of them, so when the first bar closes, he just heads to open the second one.
+That's how small Kangerlussuaq is.